sabaimran/classify-articulate/results/report.md

 Across all categories, models were able to classify appropriately and articulate their reasoning correctly.
 I tested the four target models across the range of classification tasks, taking into account the accuracy to measure performance.

-Most of the models breezed through the topic-based classification tasks, scoring upwards of 95%.
+Most of the models breezed through the topic-based classification tasks, scoring upwards of 95% in accuracy.
+We define accuracy as `(TP + TN) / SAMPLES`.

 Articulation tests also showed strong model performance.
 Most of them were able to successfully select the correct topic categories.
 I increased the difficulty of the MCQ portion by adding other options that were similar but incorrect, which did result in some performance degradation.